MarWaltz/TUD_RL/README.md

 ### Integration of custom environment into TUD_RL

-Once your environment is specified you need to register it with gym in order to add it to the list of callable environments.
+Once your environment is specified, you need to register it with gym in order to add it to the list of callable environments.
 The registration is done in the `/tud_rl/__init__.py` file by selecting the name your environment will be called with, and the entry point for gym to know where your custom environment is located (loc is the fixed base location while the rest is the class name of your environment):

 ```python
 register(